-Artificialgrass.ie has Ireland's top grass installers on the team, contact us on (01) 8018000 to arrange a site visit and quotation, or if you would like a grass quote only, please let us know your measurements.
+Artificialgrass.ie has Ireland's top grass installers on the team, contact us on (01) 2878405 to get your grass and installation quote together.

-Alternatively you can perform the installation yourself with the following guidelines:
+Alternatively you can install it yourself with the following guidelines.

 Instructions on how to lay your Artificial Grass